Wentworth Parsons

 Wentworth Parsons (25 October 1745 – October 1794) was an Anglo-Irish soldier and politician.

 Parsons was the son of Sir Laurence Parsons, 3rd Baronet and Anne Harman.
 He gained the rank of captain in the British Army.
-Between 1766 and 1768 he was the Member of Parliament for Longford County in the Irish House of Commons.
+Between 1766 and 1768 he was the Member of Parliament for County Longford in the Irish House of Commons.
 He married Charlotte Winter, daughter of Paul Winter.